knpuniversity/symfony4/knpu/ep1-stellar/flex-recipes.md

 files, create directories, or even modify files like `.gitignore` so that the library *instantly* works without *any* extra setup.
 I *love* Flex.

-By the way, the *point* of the security checker is that it checks to see if there are any known vulnerabilities for packages used in our project.
+By the way, the *purpose* of the security checker is that it checks to see if there are any known vulnerabilities for packages used in our project.
 Right now, we're good!

 But the recipe made one *other* change.
 Run: